Soft Tissue Sarcoma

 There are two main types of rhabdomyosarcoma: embryonal and alveolar.
 In general, embryonal rhabdomyosarcoma tends to be localized; it rarely spreads (metastasizes) away from where it started.
 It usually responds well to treatment.
 Alveolar rhabdomyosarcoma tends to be more aggressive and harder to treat.
 Although some types of sarcoma are less likely to spread than others, they all have the ability to metastasize.
 If a sarcoma spreads, it usually travels to the lungs.

-Gastrointestinal stromal tumor (GIST) — These sarcomas develop in the digestive tract.
+- Gastrointestinal stromal tumor (GIST) — These sarcomas develop in the digestive tract.
 They arise from cells that control muscles lining the stomach and intestines.
 GIST has been associated with a specific genetic abnormality.
+The treatment of these tumors has been transformed by the use of specific targeted drugs that can stop the growth and shrink these tumors.

 In most cases, someone with soft tissue sarcoma will have a lump in some part of the body, usually an arm, a leg or the trunk.
 The lump may be painful.
 In physically active people, the lump can be mistaken for a sports-related injury.